 - Social Inclusion and Mental Health (RCPsych Publications: June 2010), edited by Jed Boardman, Alan Currie, Helen Killaspy and Gillian Mezey

-The following videos were produced by NHS Digital, in liaison with the Faculty of Rehabilitation & Social Psychiatry, to raise awareness and understanding of mental health rehabilitation services.
+These videos were produced by NHS Digital, in liaison with the Faculty of Rehabilitation & Social Psychiatry, to raise awareness and understanding of mental health rehabilitation services.

 This video features a community rehabilitation inpatient service in south London.
 It explores the purpose and nature of inpatient mental health rehabilitation, and looks at the holistic, multidisciplinary ethos through the views of staff and service users.